“A fearsome advocate, with a keen intellect.” – Legal 500, 2019

 “A really good sounding board who provides very pragmatic advice.”
 “Excellent – he provides a friendly service and is tenacious in court.”
 “He is brilliant in cross-examination.”
 “He has a real depth of knowledge in the area, which adds real value.” – Chambers & Partners

 “He thinks around a situation beautifully and comes up with well-crafted arguments and strategies.”
 “He is extremely sound on the law, brilliant on his feet in court and fantastically commercial.” – Legal 500

 Recognised by the Legal 500 and Chambers & Partners as a Leading Junior in Professional Liability work, Ben acts for and against a wide range of professionals: solicitors, barristers, architects, surveyors, accountants, auditors, brokers, trustees, tax advisers and financial advisers.

-Ben is a co-editor of the Strategy & Tactics chapter of Simpson on Professional Liability.
+Ben was formerly a co-editor of the Strategy & Tactics chapter of Simpson on Professional Liability.

 Ben is often instructed to represent clients at mediation and to advise on litigation strategy, particularly where the opposing sides appear to have very different views of the merits of their cases.
 Both at trial and beforehand, Ben is particularly adept at identifying and capitalising upon evidential weaknesses in the other party’s case.

 With his judicial experience, Ben has been instructed to act as an adjudicator or provide expert determinations in professional liability disputes, including disagreements between insurers and their insureds as to strategy and coverage disputes.

 There is considerable overlap between Ben’s Chancery, commercial and professional liability practices and he tries to draw on his own experience in the commercial and financial sectors when advising and appearing on behalf of clients.

 He particularly enjoys complex financial questions, whether they are at the heart of the dispute or required for a proper quantification of the claim.